Waterfowl hunt opener conditions

 • Unit 2: Bird numbers are increasing with additional water in the area.
 Farther west flats and far north-end ponds are expected, like last year, to gain a large number of birds when these areas totally refill and interior hunting forces them out there.

 • Unit 3: Good bird numbers in the main impoundment.
-The west flats are just starting to get water and bird numbers will increase as it floods.
+The west flats are nearly overgrown with phragmites, but they were all sprayed by helicopter this fall.
+The area is flooded, but there isn't much area available for bird use.
 The east flats have good numbers of birds.

 • Weber Delta: Fair numbers in general on North Weber Delta and fair numbers on South Weber Delta, but numbers will increase as these areas refill.